sibradzic/amdgpu-clocks/README.md

     # Force power limit (in micro watts):
     FORCE_POWER_CAP: 90000000
     # In order to allow FORCE_SCLK & FORCE_MCLK:
     FORCE_PERF_LEVEL: manual

+Here is an example how custom power state file may look like for Navi cards:

+    # For Navi (and Radeon7) we can only set highest SCLK & MCLK, "state 1":
+    OD_SCLK:
+    1: 1550MHz
+    OD_MCLK:
+    1: 750MHz
+    # More fine-grain control of clocks and voltages are done with VDDC curve:
+    OD_VDDC_CURVE:
+    0: 800MHz @ 800mV
+    1: 1125MHz @ 820mV
+    2: 1550MHz @ 850mV
+    # Force power limit (in micro watts):
+    FORCE_POWER_CAP: 87000000
+    FORCE_PERF_LEVEL: manual

 ### Installing and manually running the script